ifti-khan/ifti-khan-portfolio/README.md

 * Feature 4 – An instant messaging service will be added at a later date to help users get in contact with me faster.

+* Feature 5 – A collapsible sidebar for the resume page anchor link.

+* Feature 6 – An active scroll feature for the resume page to inform the user as they scroll what resume section they are on.

 ## Technologies Used